-- Lifetime Support Group History – Under this section, you will list any support groups that you have attended in the past or are currently attending know.
-Support groups include AA, church groups and other counseling groups that help you cope with your drinking problem.
+- Lifetime Support Group History – Under this section, you’ll list any support groups that you have attended in the past or are currently attending know.
+Support groups include Alcoholics Anonymous (AA), church groups and other counseling groups that help you cope with your drinking problem.

 - Diagnostic Impression – After the doctor scores your written test and reviews your drug test they will make a diagnosis of your substance abuse problem.

-- Continuum of Care – If the doctor believes you need to continue substance abuse counseling it will be noted under this section.
+- Continuum of Care – If the doctor believes you need to continue substance abuse counseling it’ll be noted under this section.

 - Lifetime Relapse History – The doctor will rely on your honesty for this section.
-They will ask you if you have ever relapsed and the reasons why.
+They will ask you if you’ve ever relapsed and the reasons why.

 - Analysis and Other Observations/Factors – Under this section the doctor will put any additional factors that they believe are important for you and the hearing officer to understand about your sobriety.

-After you have completed this evaluation, the Doctor or therapist should mail it to your attorney.
-The attorney will meet with you and go over the form in detail to make sure that it is an accurate description of you and your history.
+After you’ve completed this evaluation, the doctor or therapist should mail it to your attorney. he attorney will meet with you and go over the form in detail to make sure that it’s an accurate description of you and your history.
 The testimonial letters go hand-in-hand with the SAE.
 At the hearing, the hearing officer will review all of the documents that have been submitted and will ask you many questions to make sure your verbal answers are the same as all of the responses in the SAE and letters.
-It is absolutely essential that the letters corroborate what is in the SAE.
+It’s absolutely essential that the letters corroborate what is in the SAE.

 Trying to get your driver’s license back?
 Facing a DUI?
 Request us now for a free consultation.